liferay/liferay-docs/develop/tutorials/articles/customizing-liferay-portal-with-hooks/99-advanced-customization-with-ext-plugins.markdown

 ### Anatomy of an Ext Plugin [](id=anatomy-of-an-ext-plugin)

 There are a few things to note about an Ext plugin's directory structure.
-The structure of your new Ext plugin should look similar to the one here.
+Below is a listing of an Ext folder structure.
 The screenshot that follows this listing shows the structure of the Ext plugin in Liferay IDE:

 - `[project name]-ext/`
     - `docroot/`